-The Student Reflection Form (hard copy) will be completed by a member of the Key Stage Hub staff, during the discussion with the student, that allows them to reflect on their conduct.
+The Student Reflection Form (hard copy) will be completed by Hub Managers during the discussion with the student, that allows them to reflect on their conduct.
 This form will be handed to the relevant HoY which should be filed for future reference in the student file.